fenok/react-router-typesafe-routes/README.md

 ## Limitations & Caveats

-- Since React Router only considers pathname on route matching, search parameters, state fields, and hash are considered optional upon URL or state building.
+- Since React Router only considers pathname on route matching, search parameters, hash, and state are considered optional upon URL or state building.
 - For convenience, absent and invalid params are considered virtually the same by built-in types (but you have full control with custom types).
 - To emphasize that route relativity is governed by the library, leading slashes in path patterns are forbidden.
 Trailing slashes are also forbidden due to being purely cosmetic.